chef/automate/components/docs-chef-io/content/automate/ha_config_gen.md

 ### AWS OpenSearch

-`Aws OpenSearch snapshot arn`
+`AWS OpenSearch snapshot arn`
 : Snapshot arn is required to take a backup from AWS OpenSearch

-`Aws OpenSearch snapshot user accesskey`
+`AWS OpenSearch snapshot user accesskey`
 : Snapshot user accesskey is required to take a backup from AWS OpenSearch

-`Aws OpenSearch snapshot secret key`
+`AWS OpenSearch snapshot secret key`
 : Snapshot user accesskey is required to take a backup from AWS OpenSearch.
 Refer to the [Enabling OpenSearch Backup Restore](/automate/managed_services/#enabling-opensearch-backup-restore) section, to create them and get their values.

 ## Backup